Promissory Note of William F. Berry, Abraham Lincoln and William Green to Reuben Radford, 19 October 18331

 Recd.[Received] on the within Note one hundred and twenty five dollars this the 19 day of October 1833.R Radford

 2Berry, Lincoln, and Green purchased a grocery store on credit from Radford.
 Green later sold his interest in the store.
 The subsequent failure of Lincoln & Berry to repay the Radford debt became the basis of Vanbergen v.
 Lincoln.

-Autograph Document Signed, 2 page(s), Abraham Lincoln Presidential Library and Museum (Springfield, IL)
+Autograph Document Signed, 2 page(s), Taper Collection, Lincoln Presidential Foundation (Springfield, IL).